edge-cloud/www.edge-cloud.net/_posts/2013-08-07-ipv6-link-local-addresses-as-default-gateway.md

   * They are not guaranteed to be globally unique.
   * Reverse Domain Name System (DNS) entries (under ip6.arpa) for fd00::/8 ULAs cannot be delegated in the global DNS.

-It&#8217;s a good idea to keep DNS resolvers to be accessible from within an organization only, which is another good reason to use ULA for this use case.
+It's a good idea to keep DNS resolvers to be accessible from within an organization only, which is another good reason to use ULA for this use case.
 Also not everyone has the luxury to own an easy to remember IP address such as Google with 8.8.8.8 for their public resolver.

-Therefore let&#8217;s use the addresses fd53::11 and fd53::12 for our internal DNS resolver, making them easy to remember, by combining the non-changeable ULA address part with 53 as DNS uses the protocol TCP/53 and UDP/53.
-We can even make up the story for end-users that &#8220;fd&#8221; stands for &#8220;fixed DNS&#8221;, helping them to remember this service IP.
+Therefore let's use the addresses fd53::11 and fd53::12 for our internal DNS resolver, making them easy to remember, by combining the non-changeable ULA address part with 53 as DNS uses the protocol TCP/53 and UDP/53.
+We can even make up the story for end-users that "fd" stands for "fixed DNS", helping them to remember this service IP.

-Yet, we will chose the last octect to be 11 and 12 instead of 1 and 2 to ensure that users don&#8217;t confuse these addresses with an default gateway.
+Yet, we will chose the last octect to be 11 and 12 instead of 1 and 2 to ensure that users don't confuse these addresses with an default gateway.

-With Anycast it&#8217;s actually not necessary to have two different IP addresses for a company-internal DNS resolver, as it&#8217;s a better idea to handle the failure of a DNS server via ther Anycast routing.
-But some applications and especially some humans are not happy, when they don&#8217;t see two different IP addresses for a DNS resolver.
+With Anycast it's actually not necessary to have two different IP addresses for a company-internal DNS resolver, as it's a better idea to handle the failure of a DNS server via ther Anycast routing.
+But some applications and especially some humans are not happy, when they don't see two different IP addresses for a DNS resolver.

 ### Where is it used in the wild?